cds-snc/gcds-docs/src/en/get-involved.md

 Submit your contributions to our next priorities directly in GitHub, with an account.

 Submit your contributions to our next priorities directly in GitHub.
-If this is your first time using Github - follow these <gcds-link href="{{ links.githubGetStarted }}" external>instructions</gcds-link> to create your account.
+If this is your first time using Github, follow these <gcds-link href="{{ links.githubGetStarted }}" external>instructions</gcds-link> to create your account.

 Provide any of the following for each component or pattern: